 The vertical climber (with the VersaClimber and MaxiClimber being the leading brands) isn’t a new exercise machine.
 It has been around since the 1980s and is starting to gain a new following of people who swear by its effectiveness.

-So if you’re looking to get off the treadmill, cut your workout time in half and give your joints a break — join the climbing movement.
+So if you’re looking to get off the treadmill or elliptical, cut your workout time in half and give your joints a break — join the climbing movement.

 The machine is 7-feet tall and puts users at a 75 degree angle in a climbing position.
 But don’t be intimidated!
 Gym goers put their feet in the straps and push up on the handle bar at the same time they push down with their leg.
 Think: opposite hand, opposite foot.
 When you push up with your right hand, your left leg is also moving upwards.